 You have to choose first, how much noise of data you’re ready to accept for your trading method.
 The more knowledge you have with the indicator, it will enhance your sustaining of probable signals.
 Some professional traders choose the low setting for short-term trading or scalping.
-Some traders choose high setting for long-term trading.
+Some traders choose high settings for long-term trading.
 Because a highly smoothed outcome only responds to the key changes in the price action.

-NZDUSD show different Stochastic Oscillator parameters rely on variants.
+NZDUSD shows different Stochastic Oscillator parameters rely on variants.
 After reaching the overbought and the oversold level, the fast line intersects the slow line then Cycle turns over.
 Moreover, the 5, 3, 3 parameters turn over buy and sell cycles repeatedly without reaching the overbought and oversold level.
 Besides, the 21, 7, 7 parameters work based on a longer period.
 But keep easing at a comparatively low level, and gives fewer buy and sell signals.
-Furthermore, the 21, 14, 14 parameters work on a giant dataset, rarely gives signals, and mostly near the key level.
+Furthermore, the 21, 14, 14 parameters work on a giant dataset, rarely give signals, and are mostly near the key level.

 Stochastic Oscillator and Pattern Analysis

 When the price pattern shows regular barriers, Stochastic don’t have to reach the ultimate level to give reliable signals.
-While the deepest turns expected at the overbought and oversold levels, and crosses within the middle of the panel may rely on, then renowned support or resistance levels line up.
+While the deepest turns are expected at the overbought and oversold levels, and crosses within the middle of the panel may rely on, then renowned support or resistance levels line up.